deep-maheshwari/MIPS-Simulator/Phase1/README.md

 1)The threading requires precise synchronization which is missing in our program hence sometimes the output is incorrect or program crashes.

-2)Whenever the error "Sleep length must be positive......" is encountered program needs to be stopped and re-run in preferably new terminal.
+2)Whenever the error "Sleep length must be positive......" is encountered program needs to be --stopped-- and re-run in preferably new terminal.

 3)If the output is unsorted then again we need to re-run the program(Synchronization is the soul cause of such error where we could not do any good to resolve error.)

 By -----

 Deep - CS18B008

 Tapish - CS18B038